opulo-inc/farm-upload/README.md

 ## Todo

-- Test on printers other than BambuLab P1P
+- Test on printers other than BambuLab P1P and P1S
 - Support deleting existing files from the printer's SD
 - Handle uploading files that share a name with an existing file on the SD